zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay-dxp-on-premises/installing-liferay-on-an-application-server/installing-liferay-on-weblogic.md

 1. Click *Finish*.
 1. After the deployment finishes, click *Save* if the configuration is correct.
 1. Start the Managed Server where DXP is deployed on.
 DXP precompiles all the JSPs and then launches.

+If you have a Liferay DXP Enterprise subscription, DXP requests your activation key.
+See [Activating Liferay DXP](../../02-setting-up-liferay-dxp/activating-liferay-dxp.md).

 ```note::
      Adjust the application server's logging level or log filters to avoid excessive benign log messages such as the ones below involving `PhaseOptimizer`.